We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 But being visible from the front is extremely important as well.
 Without a front blinker or a front light, you might be invisible to oncoming traffic which can be dangerous.
 Luckily, blinkers are usually bought in pairs.

-Lights are usually measured in lumens, which is a unit that represents the light output of the setup.
+Bicycle lights are usually measured in lumens, which is a unit that represents the light output of the setup.
 The more lumens your lights have, the brighter they will be.

 Don’t believe “Chinese lumens”!
 Cheap bike lights from China usually have misleading lumen readings that overestimate the power output of the setup.